 After a program is installed, you can access it through the Programs choice on the Windows Start menu.
 For most programs, support documentation is built into the online Help system; for some, online documentation is also provided.

 Using the Software Selections program

-A Software Selections program is provided on your IBM Software Selections CD.
-Information about using the IBM Software Selections CD is in About Your Software.
+A Software Selections program is provided on your IBM CD.

 To use the Software Selections program: